 The problem isn’t with the technology per se, but rather with the healthcare industry’s conservatism coupled with a legacy of legal frameworks that have unfortunately stifled most attempts to deliver it into the modern age.

-Enter the internet of things
+Enter the internet

 Now, the internet of things (IoT) – the network of electronic devices that are interconnected over the open internet – is kindling advances in the field of digital health.